How to use the uAgents to simulate a cleaning scenario β¨

 Run the scripts

-Run the cleaner agent and then the user agent from different terminals:
+Run the cleaner and then the user agents from different terminals:

 The output should be as follows, depending on the terminal: